Superchig/chawk/README.md

 awk '{ print "The first column is: " $1 }' test/temperature.txt
 ```
 will concatenate the string "The first column is: " with the value of the
-first column and then print out the result, doing so for each row in
+first column and then print out the result of the concatenation, doing so for
-`test/temperature.txt`.
+each row in `test/temperature.txt`.

 ### Function Calls